If we had to pick a software testing micro-credential that will help future-proof your career, API testing would be one of our top choices.

 - API Testing: Introduction and Testing Planning and Design — focuses on testing API endpoints using different architectures.
 In simple terms, this micro-credential focuses on testing how a process, or service, interfaces with another process or service.

-- API Testing: REST API, gRPC, and graphQL – focuses on understanding the characteristics of REST, gRPC, and graphQL, plus functional and non-functional API testing.
+- API Testing: REST API, gRPC, and GraphQL — focuses on understanding the characteristics of REST, gRPC, and GraphQL, plus functional and non-functional API testing.

 Earning all three micro-credentials leads to the full API Testing Certification from AT*SQA, which demonstrates comprehensive expertise in API testing.
+For a broader look at the credentials available, see our guide to the best software testing certifications.

 Professional Benefits of AT*SQA API Certification